r0pchainzZz/random_scripts/README.md

 The files in this repo are random tools for making life easier during red teaming engagements.
 They should all have help information in them, but brief descriptions are below.

+**pentest_http_server.py:** an extension of python's SimpleHTTPServer class displays POST requests, has the ability to handle file uploads, and automatically decodes and saves data exfiltrated as Base64

 **regex-char-tester.pl:** a perl5 script that takes a regex and a character as arguments and tells you if the character does or does not match the regex

 **regex-tester.pl:** a perl5 script that takes a regex and displays all the ASCII characters that match it